jpdias/jpdias.github.io/_posts/2025-11-17-trojans-made-easy.md

   </div>
 </div>

-Checking the [WHOIS](https://lookup.icann.org/en/lookup) data for the domain does not provide any useful data other than the registar [NiceNIC.net](http://nicenic.net) that, at the time of writing, their website was not working at all.
+Checking the [WHOIS](https://lookup.icann.org/en/lookup) data for the domain does not provide any useful data other than the registar [NiceNIC.net](http://nicenic.net).
+Their website, at the time of writing, was not working at all.

 ## The Analysis